We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 Working with a dual HEPA and carbon filter, it’s a 3-in-1 device that purifies, heats and cools at will.
 It's as techy as it looks, and links with your smartphone to send you air quality reports through the Dyson Link app, as well as offering monitoring and control from wherever you are.
 It’s safe to use anywhere in the home and its numerous programmes include something for everyone, every room and every time of the day.

 SUMMARY: The best model in the guide, stylish, modern, smartphone-controlled and brilliant results.
-Truly the best of all the models.
+Truly the best of the best.

 For more information and to buy this model click here.